vidify/vidify/README.md

 ### Tests
 You can run the module locally with `python -m vidify`.

 This project uses `unittest` for testing.
-Run them with `python -m unittest` or `python -m unittest discover -s tests`
+Run them with `python -m unittest`.